pnochisaki/young-inglewood/_content/pages/membership.md

       over our delicious wine and excellent food.
 Members love bringing friends to their complimentary estate tasting to share our wines and unforgettable property.
-Members can even transfer one of their complimentary wine tasting to a friend for their use.
+Members can even transfer one of their complimentary wine tastings to friends for their use.
   - question: Why do folks love Young Inglewood wine?
     answer: >-
       Fans of Young Inglewood wines love the versatility of our wines.
 We have